 Introduction

-Millions of Australians participate in sport and physical recreation.
-Nine out of 10 Australians aged 15 or over participated in some form of sport or physical recreation at least once during 2019–20, according to the AusPlay survey, and almost two thirds participated at least 3 times a week (Clearinghouse for Sport, 2020).
+Millions of Australians participate in sport and physical activity.
+Nine out of 10 Australians aged 15 or over participated in some form of sport or physical activity at least once during 2020–21, and 6 out of 10 participated at least 3 times a week, according to the Australian Sports Commission’s AusPlay survey (ASC, 2021).

-While such participation has many health and social benefits, it also involves a risk of injury.
-Sometimes, that injury leads to hospital admission.
+While participation has many health and social benefits, it also involves a risk of injury.
+The AusPlay survey suggests that about 19% of participants in 2022 were injured while participating (ASC, 2023).

-This report analyses the almost 52,300 sports injuries that were serious enough to require a person to stay in hospital in 2019–20.
+Sometimes, an injury will lead to hospital admission.
+This report analyses the 66,500 sports injuries that were serious enough to require a person to stay in hospital in 2020–21.
 It looks at the demographics of those injured and the types of injuries that led to hospitalisation.
-The effect of COVID-19-related restrictions on sport is also examined.
+10-year trends, seasonal differences and the impact of COVID-19 restrictions are explored.

-Participation estimates and rates of injury are presented for the most popular sports.
+Participation and injury rates are presented for the most popular sports.
 Selected sports are discussed in more detail, including the various football codes, wheeled motor sports, netball, and cricket.

-The report does not include information on people who sought treatment at hospital emergency departments, general practitioner clinics, sports medicine centres, or from other practitioners such as physiotherapists.
-Data is not readily available for these services.
+The report does not include information on people who sought treatment at hospital emergency departments, general practitioner clinics, sports medicine centres, or from allied health practitioners such as physiotherapists.
+National data for these services are not readily available at this time and are part of data development efforts under the National Sports Injury Data Strategy.

 Data sources and limitations

-This report uses admitted patient care data from the AIHW’s National Hospital Morbidity Database (NHMD) and sports participation estimates from the Clearinghouse for Sport's AusPlay survey.
+This report uses admitted patient care data from the AIHW’s National Hospital Morbidity Database (NHMD) and sports participation estimates from the Australian Sports Commission’s (ASC) AusPlay survey (ASC, 2021).

 Data about sports injury hospitalisations are drawn from admitted patient care records in the NHMD.
 If enough detail about the cause of the injury was obtained from the patient, then a particular type of sports activity will be assigned.